aweissman11/guild_chat/README.md

 * Scope of the project
   * I was a bit over-ambitious with my project and have ended up with less than I originally planned.
 In the end, I spent more time learning than I should have and probably should have stuck with more known technologies.
   * These opportunities (ie code challenges) are always an opportunity to learn, but if I did it all over again, I would pick fewer of the technologies I am not totally comfortable with and really try to hone in on the ones that I am most excited about or are most necessary to the success of the project.
+* React Hooks
+  * They are the new tech so I definitely wanted to use this opportunity to learn more about them and become more confident using them.
+That being said, they have some shortcomings.
+Specifically, I find them a lot more challenging to test.
+It may be partly a comfort thing, but I think a big part of it is that they make it difficult to test methods directly and push you towards testing through user interaction.
+Therefore, if you have events that are not easy  to mimic, opening or closing a modal for example, they can leave something to be desired.

+## Known Issues

+* Console Errors
+  * Still getting some console errors as a result of passing certain props through to the Material UI modal component
+  * As well as react hooks warnings about the useEffect hook, despite that I'm using boilerplate code for it.
+* Insufficient Test Coverage
+  * Would love to see more thorough testing coverage of the components.
+* Socket does not open on initial load up
+  * Would be great to connect right to a chat as soon as you connect to that specific topic.
+Instead, it waits until you have started writing messages.

 ## Successes